 - relevant selection of 5 images (maximum size per image 2MB) with prices

 - statement about your work and how it is relevant to the LIF theme (available here).

-The selected maker will be announced by 30 Jun 2020.
+The selected maker will be announced within 6 weeks of submission deadline.

 Click to expand.

 Bluecoat Display Centre (BDC) is an independent, regional centre for artistic activity that brings together craft makers and the public in an environment that encourages creativity, collaboration and the exchange of ideas.
 A registered charity since 2010, based in Liverpool city centre, BDC runs a gallery; education and community outreach programmes and provides over 60 local and 300+ nationally selected contemporary craft makers and designers a retail platform to display and sell their work.
 BDC originated as one of this country’s earliest craft and design galleries in 1959, the first public gallery space within Bluecoat; who are our landlords.
 We are an advocate, facilitator and audience maker for contemporary crafts.

 The Design & Crafts Council Ireland (DCCI) is the national agency for the commercial development of Irish designers and makers, stimulating innovation, championing design thinking and informing Government policy.
 DCCI‘s activities are funded by the Department of Business, Enterprise and Innovation via Enterprise Ireland.
 DCCI currently has over 60 member organisations and more than 3,000 registered clients.